The eMog Pub Era (2001-2011)

 Despite eventual competition from other Morgan English language forums, its traffic remained the highest and its numbers kept growing.
 The total messages posted (245,847) dwarfs the figures of all other Morgan forums, past and present, combined!
 70,312,224 emails sent.
 The unusual eMog Grille Badge became an overnight phenomena, selling out more badges in a 48 hour period (600) than any other Morgan badge in history!
 An instant collector's item and found on Morgans in 36 countries.

 and traffic.
-It lives in the hundreds of friendships that thrive on.
+It lives in hundreds of friendships.

 Long live good memories and mates